laravel/docs/container.md

 Alternatively, and importantly, you may type-hint the dependency in the constructor of a class that is resolved by the container, including [controllers](/docs/{{version}}/controllers), [event listeners](/docs/{{version}}/events), [middleware](/docs/{{version}}/middleware), and more.
 Additionally, you may type-hint dependencies in the `handle` method of [queued jobs](/docs/{{version}}/queues).
 In practice, this is how most of your objects should be resolved by the container.

-For example, you may type-hint a repository defined by your application in a controller's constructor.
-The repository will automatically be resolved and injected into the class:
+For example, you may type-hint a service defined by your application in a controller's constructor.
+The service will automatically be resolved and injected into the class:

     <?php